9 items you should always buy from Costco’s Kirkland Signature brand

 - Costco

-If you’ve got a three- or four-cup-a-day habit, coffee costs can add up.
-That makes Kirkland Signature’s quality-to-price ratio for specialty whole bean blends enormously appealing.
+If you have a three- or four-cup-a-day habit, coffee costs can add up.
+That makes Kirkland Signature’s quality-to-price ratio for specialty whole-bean blends enormously appealing.

 - source

-Note: Correction: This story originally said Kirkland Signature vodka and Grey Goose share a water source in France.
-According to a Grey Goose representative, Grey Goose’s water source is exclusive to the brand.